aagarwal32/usf-mobile-robotics/README.md

 Proportional gain control works by first, finding the distance error, <em>e(t)</em>.
 This can be calculated by subtracting the current LiDAR distance sensor reading, <em>y(t)</em>, by the target distance, <em>r(t)</em>.
 Using the distance error, you can obtain the control signal, <em>u(t)</em>, which is the calculated velocity directly proportional to the error.
 This can be calculated by choosing a constant <em>Kp</em> value and multiplying it with the error.
 Passing this control signal into the saturation function allows the speed to stay within robot limits by testing the extremes.

 The second part to this lab required the implementation of wall-following in combination with proportional gain control.
 Figure 3 below visualizes how wall-following works.
-Proportional gain slows down the robot as it gets closer to the walls and the wall-following algorithm tries to steer the robot to the center line - essentially avoiding the walls.
+Proportional gain slows down the robot as it gets closer to the walls and the wall-following algorithm tries to steer the robot back to the center line - essentially avoiding the walls.
 <p align="center">
 <img width="1397" alt="image" src="https://github.com/aagarwal32/usf-mobile-robotics/assets/152243328/d763d3e0-54bb-48fc-bd0e-60a0e0495df4">
 </p>